 While Zwift’s 4-star rating system for weight and aero is simple and easy to understand, performance varies even among frames with the same star rating, because the stars are just an approximation.

-Today we’re looking at the performance of Zwift’s time trial frames.
-We’ve ranked all the frames against each other based on their performance on flat roads (2 laps of Tempus Fugit) and a long, steep climb (Alpe du Zwift).
+So we’ve ranked all the TT (road frames are ranked here) against each other based on their actual performance on flat roads (2 laps of Tempus Fugit) and a long, steep climb (Alpe du Zwift).

 This chart shows actual timings for flat and climb tests, in seconds.
 The shorter the bar, the faster the bike.

 - Flat tests run on 2 laps of Tempus Fugit at 300 watts steady with an isolated 75kg rider 183cm tall, using the Zwift 32mm Carbon wheels.
 This test data is used for all flat results on this page.

 - Climb tests run on Alpe du Zwift at 300 watts steady with an isolated 75kg rider 183cm tall, using the Zwift 32mm Carbon wheels This test data is used for all climbing results on this page.